EsteemedIO/styleguide.esteemed.io/tldr.md

 Our tone changes depending on the situation, but it's generally informal.
 We have a sense of humor, but we value clarity over entertainment.

-Our priorities are to educate our users about our products without patronizing or confusing them, so they can get their work done and get on with their lives.

 ## Writing about people

-We write and build apps with a person-first perspective.
+We write and build our experiences with a person-first perspective.
 Being aware of the impact of your language will help make Esteemed a better place to work and a better steward of our values in the world.

 * Don’t reference age or disability unless it’s relevant to what you’re writing.
 * Avoid gendered language and use the singular “they.”